Josh-Tracy/tfe-migrations/README.md

 curl -o state.tfstate $HTTP_RESPONSE
 ```

 4. Run `./getstate.sh` to download the state from the source TFE instance and workspace that you specified using environment variables in the previous step.
+The state will be placed in your working directory.

 5. Modify / add  your workspaces terraform backend block to point to the new TFE/TFC hostname,
 Org, and workspace.